-If accessibility issues are stopping you from accessing the in this information book. please at pressbooks@ryerson.ca to let us know and we will get it fixed.
+If accessibility issues are stopping you from accessing the information in this book, please contact us at pressbooks@ryerson.ca to let us know and we will get it fixed.
 If you discover any other issues, please let us know of those as well.